Azure/Service-Fabric-Troubleshooting-Guides/Security/TLS Configuration.md

 - EnforceLinuxMinTlsVersion	bool, default is FALSE
   - set to true; only TLS version 1.2+ is supported.
 If false; support earlier TLS versions.
 Applies to Linux only

+This setting should enforce TLS1.2 for Service Fabric's Transport and HTTP Gateway.
+It’s not a machine-wide setting.
+For more information on setting up machine level TLS setting, please contact Ubuntu support - https://ubuntu.com/support

  **more info**
 - https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-fabric-settings#security